 You’ve built a beautiful online store to sell your products and provide excellent customer service, but how do you establish a customer base?
 How do you reach people on a consistent basis?
 The answer is online digital marketing.
 The only challenge is deciding how to strategically spend your digital marketing budget in order to get the best return on your investment.
 The numbers have been crunched and we’ve narrowed down 6 different marketing channels that all e-commerce companies should consider investing in.

-Without question, email marketing is the most commonly invested marketing channel.
-It’s cost efficient, and it targets consumers directly.
+Without question, email marketing is the most commonly invested digital marketing channel.
+It’s cost-efficient, and it targets consumers directly.
 Popular services such as MailChimp and Constant Contact, allow even the most novice users to design and schedule effective email campaigns.
 Even if you decide to pay a third party to generate email campaigns, the costs are relatively much lower than other forms of advertising.

-The brilliant part about email marketing is that no matter what customers will have eyes on your company, even if it’s for a split second before they delete the email.
+The power of email marketing is that no matter what customers will have eyes on your company, even if it’s for a split second before they delete the email.